 Tulum is rapidly rising in popularity when it comes to Mexican beach destinations as it offers visitors a unique and memorable experience.

 Part of the Riviera Maya strip along the coast, Tulum attracts people from far and wide.
 Besides white sand beaches and turquoise waters, it has a sandy coastline dotted with ancient Mayan ruins.
 Explore the old temples, find hidden spots and run into the ocean to cool off in between.
+If you go here, be sure to check out the many awesome beach clubs in Tulum.

 Location: West coast on the Pacific Ocean